-The Society of St. Andrew has delivered more than 9 million pounds of salvaged potatoes and other food to the needy in Mississippi through our Potato and Produce Project.
-This has resulted in almost 30 million servings of food going to Mississippi’s hungry.
+The Society of St. Andrew has delivered more than 21 million pounds of salvaged potatoes and other food to the needy in Mississippi and Arkansas through our Potato and Produce Project.
+This has resulted in almost 62 million servings of food going to hungry families in Mississippi and Arkansas.

-The Society of St. Andrew operates a volunteer-driven Gleaning Network in Mississippi that includes volunteers who save fresh produce every year and use it to feed hungry people all across the state.
+The Society of St. Andrew operates a volunteer-driven Gleaning Network that includes volunteers who save fresh produce every year and use it to feed hungry people all across the two states.

 We can arrange gleanings based on any desired date!
 Contact us about the date you want.